mattferris/http-routing/Readme.md

 ### Capturing Parameters

-You can capture parts of the URI using named parameters.For example, to capture usernames in the URI `/users/joe`, where `joe` can be any username, you could do the following.
+You can capture parts of the URI using named parameters.
+For example, to capture usernames in the URI `/users/joe`, where `joe` can be any username, you could do the following.

     $dispatcher->get('/users/{username}', 'Controller::fooAction');